 “Our ultimate goal is to generate a profile, a list of genes that are turned on or off specifically in response to this injury,” said Watson.
 Once a gene profile is complete, scientists can compare it with the profile of a mouse to determine which genes are reacting differently after damage to the optic nerve.
 The goal is then to determine the functional role of these genes in the regenerative process.
 This knowledge could help to develop treatments for a range of eye diseases.

 Watson’s team is studying retinal ganglion cells (RGCs), one of seven major eye cell types.
 Visual perception begins when millions of visual stimuli hit rod and cone photoreceptor cells.
 These visual signals are ultimately transmitted to the RGCs before being transmitted to the area of the brain where these signals are integrated and vision occurs.
 The RGCs extend their axons from the retina in the eye to the optic tectum, the area in the frog brain where visual input is integrated.
 These RGC axons are contained in one large bundle that connect the eye to the brain.
 “You’ve got one set of cells that are carrying all the information from the eye to the brain.
-You knock out this set of cells, [or if there’s] any kind of injury to these cells, you lose your vision,” said Watson.
+You knock out this set of cells, any kind of injury to these cells, you lose your vision,” said Watson.
 “It’s a very fragile system.”